bzminer/bzminer/README.md

                               If 1 (default 1), and watchdog is enabled, watchdog will restart BzMiner process when hung GPU is detected.
   --reboot_after_watchdog_restarts INT
-                              Reboot PC after watchdog restarts x number of times --restart_miner_minutes INT If specified and greater than 0, BzMiner watchdog will restart BzMiner process after this amount of time (minutes).
+                              Reboot PC after watchdog restarts x number of times --restart_miner_minutes FLOAT
+                              If specified and greater than 0, BzMiner watchdog will restart BzMiner process after this amount of time (minutes, can be less than 1, eg. 0.5 = 30 seconds).
   --reboot_minutes INT        If specified and greater than 0, BzMiner will reboot the rig after this amount of time (minutes).
   --no_color INT              If 1 (default 0), output in console will not have color.
   --webhook_discord_url TEXT  Discord webhook api url